 Break in a New Baseball Glove

 Another one of the great WD-40 uses you haven’t thought of yet?
-Use WD-40 instead of neat’s-foot oil to break in a new baseball glove.
+Use WD-40 instead of neat’s-foot oil to break in a new baseball or softball glove.
 Spray the glove with WD-40, put a baseball in the palm, and fold it sideways.
 Take a rubber band or belt and tie it around the folded glove.
-The WD-40 will help soften the leather and help it form around the baseball.
-Keep the glove tied up overnight, and then wear it for a while so it will begin to fit the shape of your hand.
+The WD-40 will help soften the leather and form around the baseball, creating a pocket.
+Keep the glove tied up overnight, then wear it for a while so it will fit the shape of your hand.
 Here are seven outdoor games you can make with stuff you probably already have.